COVID-19 and Human Subjects Research

 - Standard Operating Procedures limiting amendments to minor modifications were relaxed to permit researchers to transition in-person research to online or other indirect procedures without needing a new protocol.
 (March 2020)

 - Kuali Protocols has been reconfigured to assist investigators in articulating any changes to their research related to COVID-19.
 (March 2020)

 - Our office has contacted every school district in the state of Utah to discuss whether they will permit in-person research in the fall and if so, under what conditions.
 Responses are still coming in, though many school districts have requested that we contact them again in August.
 (May 2020)

 - The USU HRP Office initiated a Business Associate’s Agreement with both Qualtrics and WebEx, which allows researchers to utilize online platforms for the conduct of their HIPAA-related research that previously were not authorized to be used for HIPAA-related research.
 (April 2020)

-- In concert with the Chair of the IRB and the Vice President for Research, the HRP Office has created a Human Subjects Research Resumption Working Group.
+- The Human Subjects Research Resumption Working Group has completed a draft of a framework for resuming in-person research.
+The final draft is being circulated for final edits, and then will be proposed to the IRB.
 The Working Group is comprised of epidemiologists, biostatisticians, representatives from the largest health care provider in the State of Utah, local school districts, and people who work with community populations that are frequently targeted for participation in USU research.
-(May 2020)
+(May – July 2020)